This page is a replicated version of Kubernetes Community Values, as of commit 5c64274. If you notice that this is out of date, please file an issue.

-Kubernetes Community culture is frequently cited as a substantial contributor to the meteoric rise of this Open Source project.
-Below are the distilled values which have evolved over the last many years in our community pushing our project and peers toward constant improvement.
+Kubernetes Community culture contributes substantially to the project's success.
+The following values have evolved over time, pushing our project and peers toward constant improvement.

-Large projects have a lot of less exciting, yet, hard work.
+Large projects have a lot of hard yet less exciting work.
 We value time spent automating repetitive work more highly than toil.
-Where that work cannot be automated, it is our culture to recognize and reward all types of contributions.
-However, heroism is not sustainable.
+Where work cannot be automated, our culture recognizes and rewards all types of contributions while recognizing that heroism is not sustainable.

-Broadly successful and useful technology requires different perspectives and skill sets which can only be heard in a welcoming and respectful environment.
+Broadly successful and useful technologies require different perspectives and skill sets, which can only be heard in a welcoming and respectful environment.
 Community membership is a privilege, not a right.
-Community Leadership is earned through effort, scope, quality, quantity, and duration of contributions.
-Our community shows respect for the time and effort put into a discussion regardless of where a contributor is on their growth path.
+Community members earn leadership through effort, scope, quality, quantity, and duration of contributions.
+Our community respects the time and effort put into a discussion, regardless of where a contributor is on their growth path.

 Openness to new ideas and studied technological evolution make Kubernetes a stronger project.
-Continual improvement, servant leadership, mentorship and respect are the foundations of the Kubernetes project culture.
-It is the duty for leaders in the Kubernetes community to find, sponsor, and promote new community members.
+Continual improvement, servant leadership, mentorship, and respect are the foundations of Kubernetes culture.
+Kubernetes community leaders have a duty to find, sponsor, and promote new community members.
 Leaders should expect to step aside.
 Community members should expect to step up.

 "Culture eats strategy for breakfast." --Peter Drucker